-- Essential Services/Critical Infrastructure Safety Plans Businesses that are recommended to submit plans to the State as a result of Health Advisory 4, are required to submit those to the City if they are operating in Unalaska.
+- Face Coverings Customers and visitors of businesses and organizations must wear a covering over their nose and mouth.
+Additionally, employees or volunteers of businesses and organizations to wear a face covering when interacting with customers or visitors.
+This section has not changed. - Traveler Self Quarantine Individuals traveling into the City by vessel or airplane must selfquarantine, with limited exceptions.
+This section has not changed. - Essential Services/Critical Infrastructure Safety Plans Businesses that are recommended to submit plans to the State as a result of Health Advisory 4, are required to submit those to the City if they are operating in Unalaska.
 This section has not changed. - Protective Protocols All business open to the public must post their basic measures to protect the public health on their doors.
-This section has been revised to remove subsection "f" formerly stating, "Shuttles, van services and taxis shall clearly state that the total number of passengers shall be limited to three."
-There are no longer gatherings limits in place, so it is reasonable to remove this limit as well.
-As with other business, masks would still be required. - Marine Tourism This section provides guidance for those traveling for non-essential purposes on the state ferry, cruise ships or private vessels and clarifies that local safety protocols in this resolution do apply.
+This section has not changed. - Marine Tourism This section provides guidance for those traveling for non-essential purposes on the state ferry, cruise ships or private vessels and clarifies that local safety protocols in this resolution do apply.
 This section has not changed.